Mortu Nega

 Mortu Nega (English: Death Denied or Those Whom Death Refused) is a 1988 historic film by Flora Gomes, a director from Guinea-Bissau.
 Mortu Nega was Gomes' first feature-length film and the first film produced in independent Guinea-Bissau.
-It was also the first the first ethnofiction film to show the experiences of the Guinea-Bissau War of Independence, blending contemporary history with mythology.
+It was also the first ethnofiction film to show the experiences of the Guinea-Bissau War of Independence, blending contemporary history with mythology.
 Its world premiere was at the Venice Film Festival on August 29, 1988.

 Synopsis

 1973: Diminga accompanies a group of camouflaged soldiers who travel down a path, in the middle of the shrubland, carrying supplies to a war front near Conakry, where Diminga's husband Sako is fighting.
 The country is ruined and there is death everywhere, but hope is what keeps life worth living.
 In the encampment where she meets Sako, Diminga does not have much time to enjoy his company.
 The rebels are gaining ground and they are certain that they will command victory.

 1974–77: The end of the war, but not truly an end.
 There is a great drought across the country and life continues to be difficult.
 It is true that where Diminga lives, in between the crying, there are great celebrations for the end of the war.
 But the drought continues, Diminga has a sick husband and other fighting (mostly over rations) starts.

 The film, in the words of its director, is an African parable.
 The colonies won their independence and eliminated Portuguese colonialism.
 A question that arises is about Africa's future.
 As Flora Gomes suggests, Africa cannot be itself without its beliefs, its myths, its philosophy, and its culture.